AmagiNet/Amagi/README.md

 But, you're required to send ONLY one data group : IMALIVE

+IMALIVE
-IMALIVE is the minimal data group that you need send to connect and use an Amagi Server.
+    The minimal data group that you need send to connect and use an Amagi Server.

-IMALIVE is like the beating heart of the device.
+    Is like the beating heart of the device.
     When you send He's saying

         - I'm alive and I'm ready.
     Amagi Servers receive all this beats

 IMALIVE contains a minimum data set that the owner of the device available to everyone freely.
 With this data contributes to a large network scheme, useful for improving communication among all.